National Express West Midlands: National Express/Mobico ownership

 In March 1995, the National Express Group purchased West Midlands Travel from employee ownership for £85 million, with over 5,000 employee shareholders of WMT receiving windfall gains averaging £30,000.
 Operations were subsequently merged into the National Express Group in April.
 In September 1996, WMT was rebranded to Travel West Midlands.
 This was followed in November 1997 with the sale of TWM's Central Coachways arm to the Flights Travel Group.

 In November 2002, Travel West Midlands' Coventry services were separated from the main TWM operation and rebranded to Travel Coventry.

 In February 2008, as part of a rebranding of all National Express subsidiaries, Travel West Midlands was renamed National Express West Midlands, with the adopted red and white livery being the sixth livery to be used by the company.
 The Travel Coventry operation was also rebranded as National Express Coventry.

+Having overbid for the National Express East Coast rail franchise, on 3 September 2009, the National Express Group's largest shareholder, Spain's Cosmen family, and private equity company CVC Capital Partners made a takeover offer of £765 million for the group's coaching and North American school bus businesses, with the Stagecoach Group agreeing to acquire the National Express Group's UK bus and rail operations, including National Express West Midlands, as part of the sale.
+In preparation for the potential sale, a handful of NXWM buses were painted white, while Stagecoach considered selling its Stagecoach Midlands division in order to satisfy anti-monopoly requirements.
+After the CVC-Cosmen deal collapsed in October, Stagecoach made a £1.7 billion merger offer to National Express, however this bid was called off amid fears it could not be completed by the end of the year.

-National Express West Midlands aimed for their whole fleet to be low floor by March 2010, a goal that was achieved in July of that year with the withdrawal of the final MCW Metrobuses in public service at Acocks Green garage.
+National Express West Midlands aimed for their whole fleet to be low-floor by March 2010, a goal that was achieved in July of that year with the withdrawal of the final MCW Metrobuses in public service at Acocks Green garage.

+West Midlands Combined Authority (WMCA) ownership

+On 18 August 2026, Mobico Group announced its sale of National Express West Midlands to the West Midlands Combined Authority (WMCA), with the sale expected to complete in November 2026.
+The sale includes £102 million in assets, offset by £78 million in pension and electric vehicle contract liabilities, leaving a net £24 million in upfront payment, and a further deferred payment of £5.5 million.
+This comes as Mobico Group seeks to de-risk its operations ahead of WMCA's franchising programme, with WMCA issuing the first invitation to tender on 17 August 2026.

+WMCA will create a holding company called West Midlands Bus Limited that will operate as an arms length subsidiary to facilitate the transition to franchising, while not bidding for any routes itself.